qcodespp/qcodespp.github.io/_sources/index.rst.txt

 and a flexible - but complex - database-based method for collecting data and running measurement loops.

-This package, qcodes++ (aka qcodespp, qcpp, qc++), provides user-friendly frontend to the solid backend of qcodes.
-If you have always wanted to run your measurements using python but found qcodes too daunting, qcodes++ is the package for you.
+The qcodes++ package provides a user-friendly frontend to the solid backend of qcodes.
+If you have always wanted to run your measurements using python but found QCoDeS too daunting, qcodes++ is the package for you.
 Qcodes++ features

 * Text-based data (i.e. readable by e.g. notepad, excel, origin pro, etc)